hakyimlab/summary-gwas-imputation/README.md

 Th last step is a simple postprocessing that collects the harmonized GWAS, the imputed variants, and produces a final product.

+# PRerequisites

 # Other tools

-Colocalization analysis via COLOC is supported on harmonized of imputed GWAS.
+Colocalization analysis via COLOC is supported on harmonized or imputed GWAS.
+We include a modified copy of COLOC for ease of use (original source at [github](https://github.com/chr1swallace/coloc)) We include a modified copy of CTIMP for ease of use (original source at [github](https://github.com/yiminghu/CTIMP)) See their respective licenses at their repositories, or here in `3rd_licenses`)

 # Final comments